What is Landscape Horticulture?

 LHA 200, Level 2, 12 weeks – Comox Valley

 This apprenticeship program is designed for those currently working and those planning to work in landscaping.
+Level 1 will be of interest whether you are a recreational gardener, looking for a career change or starting out in your career.
+It is designed for those currently working and those planning to work in landscaping.
+No experience?
+No problem.
+HortEducation.ca will sponsor you so you can register with the Industry Training Authority (ITA) as an apprentice.
 Potential employers include landscape companies, municipal parks, golf courses, garden centres, nurseries and horticulture-related businesses.
 Study part time during the evening and weekends, allowing you to further your education while maintaining employment.
 Please note that no work experience in landscaping is required to apply to this program.

 An apprenticeship is a combination of on-the-job training and classroom learning that leads to a trade credential – or “ticket”.
 An apprenticeship is established when an employer agrees to sponsor an employee, and both employer and employee register with the Industry Training Authority (ITA).
 If you are already working in the field, you and your employer can register with the ITA to get your ID# and start tracking your work hours.
 Those who do not already have an employer or experience in the industry may use HortEducation BC as their sponsor for this first level of training.